-- 4.1 It may be necessary or beneficial to the District if a member of the Leadership Team were to host a meal for one or more persons external to the School District. - 4.2 In this case the meal allowance does not apply, and the Board will cover the cost of reasonable expenses incurred and a gratuity of not more than 20%.
+- 4.1 It may be necessary or beneficial to the District if a member of the Leadership Team were to host a meal for one or more persons. - 4.2 In this case the meal allowance does not apply, and the Board will cover the cost of reasonable expenses incurred and a gratuity of not more than 20%.
 Claims for expenses incurred for hosting purposes shall be supported by receipts and clearly state the purpose of the expense, and the names of those hosted.